-The different colours give you the opportunity to choose the right one for your specific needs, as well as one suited to specific weather conditions.
-The colours can be mixed and matched to your other gear, in order to show your personal style.
+The Orbiloc Safety Light comes in eight different colours.
+Five Safety Colours, giving you the opportunity to choose the right one for your specific needs, as well as one suited to specific weather conditions.
+And three Fashion Colours allowing you to give your gear a personal touch.

-The yellow colour is gentle to the eyes and is very visible in foggy and misty weather.
+The human eye is an expert in distinguishing the colour yellow from other colours, and supposedly it is very visible in foggy and misty weather.

-Red is a colour that is associated with rear lights and brake lights on cars and bicycles.
-Our eyes are accustomed to paying attention to the red colour.
+Red light is associated with rear lights and brake lights on cars and bicycles.

 There usually aren’t many blue lights found along the roadway, and the uniqueness of this light might be an extra benefit when out and about in the dark.